The Democratic Backsliding Analysis Project

 2. The paper "is full of sweeping generalizations that need to be better evidenced and justified."

 These generalizations were not identified by the referees.
-We thus need to find and address them.
+In spite of that, we need to find and address them.

 3. One reviewer rejects the contention that root cause analysis can work: "Something can be a root cause even if it does not come with a practical solution.
 Analyzing a problem based on a wish to find a solution, is perhaps practical, but also a flawed way of analyzing a problem as causes get prioritized (labeled ‘root’) on the basis of being actionable rather than on the basis of their actual causal impact on something.
 The analysis in this paper, along this line, does not aim to analyze causality of various factors."